 \paragraph{Integration with Retrieval-based Strategy} In our experiments, we observe that the retrieval-based personalization methods can yield improvements over non-personalization methods.
 Therefore, we investigate whether integrating our \ours{} method with retrieval-based strategies can further enhance performance.
-Specifically, we first use the BGE-base-en-v1.5 model~\cite{bge_1, bge_2} to retrieve the most relevant historical behavior from the user's history, based on the current input.
+Specifically, we first use the BGE-base-en-v1.5 model~\cite{bge_1, bge_2} to retrieve the most relevant historical behavior from the user's history based on the current input.
 Then, the retrieved content $h^u_k$ is appended to the input as demonstrations for the LLM to reference for producing personalized outputs.
 In this manner, the inputs can be formatted as $\bX^u_i = [\textrm{Emb}_{\textrm{LLM}}(h^u_{k});\bI;\bP^u;\textrm{Emb}_{\textrm{LLM}}(x^u)]$.
 We train the model using the same training data and refer to this model as ``\ours{} + Retrieval''.
 The results are shown in Table~\ref{tlb:integration}.
 Overall, the integration of retrieval-based strategies with the \ours{} model leads to further performance gains over the original \ours{} method.
 Indeed, \ours{} provides a coarse-grained user style embedding, capturing general user habits and preferences.
 In contrast, retrieval-based methods offer fine-grained, task-specific historical contexts that help retrieve knowledge relevant to the current task.
 Therefore, combining these approaches allows for more effective personalized generation.
-This raises a new research question of how to optimize the use of coarse-grained user embeddings versus fine-grained in-context retrieved references, suggesting a promising direction for future research.
+This raises a new research question of how to optimize the use of coarse-grained user embeddings versus fine-grained retrieved references, suggesting a direction for future research.